Russell Wilson on Jadeveon Clowney: ‘I need you homie’

 What isn’t is that quarterback Russell Wilson wants Clowney to stay.

-Wilson, who first pleaded for Clowney to return in January prior to the Pro Bowl, did so again Thursday night when he answered a few questions from fans on his Instagram page while he was watching a replay of Seattle’s 2014 Super Bowl win over Denver on The NFL Network.
+Wilson, who first pleaded for Clowney to return in January before the Pro Bowl, did so again Thursday night when he answered a few questions from fans on his Instagram page while he was watching a replay of the Seahawks’ 2014 Super Bowl win over Denver on NFL Network.

 Specifically, a questioner asked if he could “talk some sense” into Clowney.